You will learn

 Login to the HANA Cloud Cockpit with your free developer edition account.

-Choose Databases & Schemas.
+Choose Persistence in the left column menu and then Database & Schemas.
 You will need to create your new instance.
 To do this simply give it a name, enable web access and of course give a password.
 This password you will need to remember as it is the password for your SYSTEM user and how you will be able to access the server.

 Once you begin the creation process, you will be redirected to an events tab.